2 June 2020

 Australia's renewable recovery © WWF-Australia

 We know we need both urgent economic stimulus and climate action.
 We have the opportunity and WWF has developed a suite of ideas around how we can start to capture them.
-Now we need to see governments step-up and make a renewable recovery a reality - for our present and our future.
+Now we need to see governments step-up and make a Renewable Recovery a reality - for our present and our future.

 *The words of Fred Hooper, a Murriwarri Nation Elder at the 2017 Community Energy Congress.